Agazoth/PSParquet/PSParquet/docs/PSParquet.md

 # PSParquet Module
 ## Description
-This module contains modules to import and export data from and to Parquet files
+This module contains modules to import and export data from and to Parquet files.
+Export objects must be "flat" objects.
+Nested objects are not (currently) supported.
+Strong typed parameters are preserved.
+PSObject based on Int like values are converted to doubles.
+This is due to the often large amount of objects in the arrays exported to Parquet.

 ## PSParquet Cmdlets
 ### [Export-Parquet](Export-Parquet.md)